farshidrayhancv/Football_Simple_AI/README.md

 ## 🎯 Overview

-A powerful computer vision system that analyses football match videos to detect players, track ball movement, classify teams, and provide tactical visualisations - all in real-time!
+A powerful computer vision system that analyses football match videos to detect players, track ball movement, classify teams, provide tactical visualisations, and identify which player has possession of the ball - all in real-time!

 ## 🖼️ Preview